skyellen/robwork-mirror/doc/manual/manual.hpp.md

 To compile the plugin you need to perform the following steps

-- Edit the CMakeLists.txt file to ensure that the variables \verb"RW_ROOT" and \verb"RWSTUDIO_ROOT" points to you RobWork and RobWorkStudio directories.
+- Edit the CMakeLists.txt file to ensure that the variables "RW_ROOT" and "RWSTUDIO_ROOT" points to you RobWork and RobWorkStudio directories.
-- call \verb"cmake ." to generate build files
+- call "cmake ." to generate build files
-- call \verb"make" to build the plugin.
+- call "make" to build the plugin.

 Once the plugin is build you need to tell RobWorkStudio to load it.
 This is done by editing the RobWorkStudio.ini file.
 If the RobWorkStudio.ini file does not exist you can copy the RobWorkStudio.ini.template from the bin directory.
 Within the template file you may have to remove the existing plugins and add the following